• Skip to primary navigation

 • When the meatballs are totally cooled to room temperature, place them in even rows in a freezer-safe zip top bag.

-• Remove all the air and seal before placing in freezer.
+• Remove all the air and seal.

-• To thaw the frozen meatballs: either remove them from the freezer and place in the refrigerator to thaw overnight.
+To thaw the frozen meatballs: Remove them from the freezer and place in the refrigerator to thaw overnight.
 The next day toss them into your favorite tomato sauce to warm before serving.
-Or!
-Microwave frozen meatballs for 90 seconds and place on top of a plate of spaghetti.

 An overhead shot of a white plate filled with spaghetti and venison meatballs.
 A fork is on the plate wrapped with spaghetti and spearing a meatball.